Black men arrested at Philly Starbucks say they feared for their lives

 Breaking News Emails

+The men declined, explaining that they were just waiting for a business partner to arrive.

+A few minutes later, he said, they hardly noticed when police walked into the coffee shop — until officers started walking in their direction.

-"That's when we knew she called the police on us," Nelson told The Associated Press in the two men's first interview since video of their April 12 arrests went viral.
-They later told ABC's "Good Morning America" that when police walked in, they had no reason to think it was because of them.
+"That's when we knew she called the police on us," Nelson told the AP in the men's first interview, referring to the manager.

-Nelson and Robinson, black men who became best friends in fourth grade, were taken in handcuffs from the Starbucks in Philadelphia's tony Rittenhouse Square neighborhood, where Robinson has been a customer since he was 15.
+Nelson and Robinson were taken in handcuffs from the coffee shop, where Robinson has been a customer since he was 15.
+The video of their arrest, recorded on a white customer's cellphone, outraged many nationwide.

+Robinson said that as the men were suddenly led out, he thought about his loved ones and how the afternoon had taken such a turn.
+As he was taken to jail, Nelson wondered if he'd make it home alive.

+"Anytime I'm encountered by cops, I can honestly say it's a thought that runs through my mind," Nelson said.
+"You never know what's going to happen."

+He also said claims that he didn't understand the issue of racism were outlandish.

+"I'm 54 years old.
+I've been African-American my entire life, and yes, I've been in situations where I've seen racism and prejudice in a variety of ways," he said.
+"Based on what these police officers responded to, I don't think that was an issue here.
+As for that manager, that's a whole other ballgame."

-The video, recorded on a white customer's cellphone, outraged many nationwide who saw the exchange as textbook modern-day racism.
-In the week since, the men have met with Starbucks' CEO and have started pushing for lasting changes to ensure what happened to them doesn't happen to anyone else.
+In the week since their arrests, Nelson and Robinson have met with Starbucks' CEO and have started pushing for lasting changes to ensure that what happened to them doesn't happen to anyone else.

-"This is something that's been going on for years, and everyone's blind to it, but they know what's going on, if you get what I mean," Nelson told "Good Morning America."
+"This is something that's been going on for years, and everyone's blind to it, but they know what's going on, if you get what I mean," Nelson told ABC's "Good Morning America" on Thursday.
 "It's not just a black people thing.
 This is a people thing, and that's exactly what we to see out of this, and that's true change."

 The meeting that they were waiting for at the coffee shop, the men explained, was about a highly anticipated real estate deal.

-"We’ve been working on this for months," Nelson told "GMA."
+"We’ve been working on this for months," Nelson told "Good Morning America."
 "We're days away from changing our whole entire situation, our lives, and you about to sit here telling me I can’t do that?
 You’re not doing that."

-Robinson told the AP that as the men were suddenly led out in handcuffs, he thought about his loved ones and how the afternoon had taken such a turn as he was taken to jail.
-Nelson wondered if he'd make it home alive.

-"Anytime I'm encountered by cops, I can honestly say it's a thought that runs through my mind," Nelson told the AP.
-"You never know what's going to happen."

-Meanwhile, Philadelphia Police Commissioner Richard Ross, who's black, said in a Facebook post that arresting officers "did absolutely nothing wrong," and alleged that Nelson and Robinson were disrespectful to officers.

-Ross said officers did what they were supposed to do and were professional in their dealings with the men, "and instead they got the opposite back."

-Nelson and Robinson originally were supposed to meet Andrew Yaffe, a white local businessman, at a Starbucks across town.
-But the plan changed, and they agreed to meet at the Rittenhouse Square location, where they'd met several times before on a potential real estate opportunity.
+Nelson and Robinson were meeting Andrew Yaffe, a white local businessman, at the Rittenhouse Square Starbucks, where they'd met several times before on a potential real estate opportunity.

 Nelson said they weren't questioned but were told to leave immediately.

 Yaffe showed up as the men were being handcuffed.
-He can be seen in the video demanding an explanation for the officers' actions.
-Nelson and Robinson did not resist arrest, as they say they were confused and unsure of what to think or what might happen next.
+He can be seen in the video demanding an explanation.
+Nelson and Robinson did not resist arrest.

-"When you know that you did nothing wrong, how do you really react to it?"
-Nelson said.
-"You can either be ignorant or you can show some type of sophistication and act like you have class.
-That was the choice we had."

 It was hardly their first encounter with police, a rite of passage that becomes a regular occurrence for many black men their age.
 But neither had been arrested before, setting them apart from many of their peers in the gritty southwest Philadelphia neighborhood where they grew up.